-Tax shield is a reduction in taxable income for an individual or corporation achieved through claiming allowable deduction such as mortgage interest, medical expenditure, charitable donation, amortisation and depreciation.
+Tax shield is a reduction in taxable income for an individual or corporation achieved through claiming allowable deduction such as mortgage interest, medical expenditure, charitable donation, amortization, and depreciation.

-- This income reduce taxpayer’s taxable income for a given year or defer income taxes into future periods.
+- This income reduces taxpayer’s taxable income for a given year or defer income taxes into future periods.
 It is a way to save cash flows and increase the value of a firm.

-Tax shield lower tax bills, which is one of the major reason why taxpayers whether individual or corporation spend a considerable amount of time determining which deduction and credits they qualify for each year.
+Tax shield lower tax bills, which is one of the major reasons why taxpayers whether individuals or corporation spend a considerable amount of time determining which deduction and credits they qualify for each year.

 Benefits of Tax shield

 There are various items/expenses whether it is cash or noncash on which an Individual or Corporation claims the tax shield benefits.

 - A tax shield on depreciation is the proper management of assets for saving the tax.
 A depreciation tax shield is a tax reduction technique under which depreciation expenses are subtracted from taxable income.

 - This is a noncash item but we get a deduction from our taxable income.
 This will become a major source of cash inflow which we saved by not giving tax on depreciation amount.

 - It’s just like a provision we create every year in respect of its capital expenditure.